This Washington Fjord Is An Uncrowded Coastal Paradise With World-Famous Oysters

 The Hama Hama Oyster Saloon is one of the best places to sample the famous Hood Canal oyster.
 Situated right on the Hood Canal with panoramic views of the surrounding mountains, this is a 6th generation oyster farm that shells out the goods.
 The saloon is open on weekends year-round, but you'll need to make a reservation — which includes two dozen oysters — ahead of time.
 You can also visit their Farm Store any day of the week.
 The Fjord Oyster Bank is another local favorite that dishes up Hood Canal oysters, served however you like from barbecued to raw.
 For those who aren't as big on oysters, you'll also find locally harvested clams and clam chowder.

-Public harvesting is legal along the Hood Canal, as long as you follow local guidelines.
+Public harvesting is legal along the Hood Canal, as long as you follow local guidelines and obtain the appropriate licence.
 Going out with your own bucket and shucker and exploring some of the area's hidden gem Washington beaches makes for an unforgettable day for bivalve gourmands.
 Keep in mind that some shellfish, including razor clams, can only be harvested at specific times of the year.

 Getting to Hood Canal from Seattle